UploadKit

 Quickstart

-Get file uploads working in your Next.js app in under 5 minutes.
+Add file uploads to an existing Next.js app in under 5 minutes.

 Need an API key?
-Create a free account at dashboard.uploadkit.dev to get one.
+Create a free account at app.uploadkit.dev to get one.

 Install packages